Saghen/blink.cmp/README.md

       blocked_trigger_characters = { ' ', '\n', '\t' },
       -- when true, will show the completion window when the cursor comes after a trigger character when entering insert mode show_on_insert_on_trigger_character = true,
+      -- list of additional trigger characters that won't trigger the completion window when the cursor comes after a trigger character when entering insert mode show_on_insert_blocked_trigger_characters = { "'", '"' },
     },

     signature_help = {